bdavis222/dot-scanner/README.md

 #### Use previous analysis

-This opens a new window that allows the user to browse for a previous .txt analysis file to use to repeat the analysis.
+This opens a new window that allows the user to browse for a previous .txt analysis file to use to repeat analysis.
 Information on which settings are reused during re-analysis is included in the header of each analysis file.
+There are two main scenarios for using this feature:

+1. **Re-analyzing the same image or set of images.** _This is useful if the user wants to tweak one or two parameters of an analysis without running through the entire folder of images one by one again._
+2. **Analyzing a new image or set of images with the same analysis settings as a previous analysis.** _This is useful if the user has already run analysis on a set of green images and wants to run the exact same analysis on their red counterparts, for example._

 Clicking **Next**, or pressing the **return** key on the keyboard, will save the user’s selections and open the Threshold Adjustment Window.